 If you have poor time-management skills, think about steps you can take to combat this.
 You could do something simple like create a ‘To Do’ list at the start of every day and have a calendar of the month with important due dates.

 If it’s something out of your control, such as a competitive job market or limited jobs, it might be a necessary step to talk to a career advisor who can help you build connections and learn about the hidden job market.

 8. Have a career advisor review your plan or make one with you

-Whatever your career goals might be, by writing a career plan you are already far ahead of your competition.
-Creating a plan is not only a good idea but it’s how to be successful.
-It breaks down what could be perceived as something daunting and unachievable into small manageable tasks that you can do which will motivate you to continue.
+Whatever your career goals might be, you can be a step ahead of your competition by writing a career plan.
+Creating a plan is not only a good idea, but it is how you can be successful.
+It breaks down what could be perceived as something daunting and unachievable into small manageable tasks that you can do easily, which will motivate you to continue.